-Explore the exciting range of activities we have on at Kent for Black History Month 2024 around the theme of Reclaiming Narratives.
+Explore the exciting range of activities we have on at Kent for Black History Month 2025 around the theme of Standing Firm in Power and Pride.

 The #Black365 campaign aims to ensure that events, talks, activities, exhibitions and anything that celebrates and shines a spotlight on Black excellence and achievement is promoted and celebrated all year long, not just in October.